Bilbao, Dublin, Glasgow risk being cut from Euros hosting

 La Liga President Javier Tebas said Tuesday he was hopeful of some fans returning to matches in his competition before the end of the domestic season in May.

 There had already been discussions in the Basque Country about the limited prospect of an economic boost from staging Euros games.
 On top of that, Spain’s national team has lacked popularity in a region with a strong separatist movement.
-Athletic Bilbao has a policy of only having playing from the region or neighboring areas.

 These Euros have a unique format after UEFA veered from its usual preference of hosting the tournament in one or two countries under a logistically-complex plan instigated in 2012 by then-President Michel Platini.